Mint Julep Recipe

 Step by step

-1. Muddle the mint leaves and sugar together in a shaker until the leaves break down.
+- First, muddle the mint leaves and sugar together in a shaker until the leaves break down.
+This really helps release that delicious minty flavor!

-3. Strain into a julep cup or an old-fashioned glass filled with ice.
+- Strain the mixture into a julep cup or an old-fashioned glass filled with ice.
+The colder, the better!

-Right now I’m making this with Woodford Reserve Kentucky bourbon but Knob Creek and Maker’s Mark are two other favorites of mine lately.
+Right now I’m making this with Woodford Reserve Kentucky bourbon but Knob Creek and Maker’s Mark are two other favorites of mine.

 Mint juleps are traditionally served in silver julep glasses.
 You can find some here. (affiliate link)